python-poetry/poetry/docs/cli.md

 {{% note %}}
 Only the `requirements.txt` format is currently supported.
-{{% /note %}}

-!!!note

 This command is also available as a `pre-commit` hook.
 See [pre-commit hooks](/docs/pre-commit-hooks#poetry-export) for more information.
+{{% /note %}}

 ### Options